A Simple Boosting Framework for Transshipment: A Boosting Framework for Transshipment

-Combining the above result with binary searching the guess $g$ immediately yields the following. \begin{corollary} Let $(B, W, d)$ be a transshipment instance.
-Given any $\eps > 0$ and an $\alpha$-approximate preconditioner, there is an $\tilde{O}(\eps^{-2} \alpha^2)$-round algorithm computing (an infeasible) primal $f$ and a feasible dual $\phi$ such that $(1 + \eps)^{-1} \cdot \norm{d}_\opt \le \inner{d, \phi} \le \norm{W f}_1 \le \norm{d}_\opt$, and $\norm{d - B f}_\opt \le \eps \norm{d}_\opt$. \end{corollary} \textbf{Reducing the residual error.} Unfortunately, even the boosted solver of \Cref{corollary:dual-only-algorithm} returns an infeasible primal $f$.
-However, this issue can often be resolved by iteratively routing the residual demand $d - B f_*$ until the cost of routing the residual demand drops to an insignificant $1/\poly(n)$-fraction of the original cost, at which point any trivial reparation scheme suffices (like routing along the MST).
+\textbf{Reducing the residual error of the primal.} While the booster of \Cref{lemma:primal-dual-boosting-to-eps} returns a feasible $(1+\eps)$-approximate dual solution, it does not return a feasible primal solution (i.e., flow).
+However, this issue can be resolved by repeatedly routing the residual demand $d - B f_*$ until the cost of routing the residual demand drops to an insignificant $1/\poly(n)$-fraction of the original cost, at which point any trivial reparation scheme suffices (like routing along the MST).
 See \Cref{sec:reducing-residual-error} for more details.
+Combining the above result with binary searching the guess $g$ and with the residual error reduction (but without the model-specific trivial routing), we immediately yield the following result (proof deferred to \Cref{sec:reducing-residual-error}). \begin{restatable}{corollary}{corSmallResidualRrror} Let $(B, W, d)$ be a transshipment instance.
+Given any $1/2 \ge \eps > 0$, $C > 0$ and dual-only $\alpha$-approximator, there is an $\tilde{O}(C \cdot \eps^{-2} \alpha^2)$-round algorithm computing (both): \begin{itemize} \item a feasible dual $\phi_*$ satisfying $(1 + \eps)^{-1} \norm{d}_\opt \le \inner{d, \phi} \le \norm{d}_\opt$, and, \item an (infeasible) primal $f_*$ satisfying $\norm{W f}_1 \le (1 + \eps) \norm{d}_\opt$ and $\norm{d - B f_*}_\opt \le n^{-C} \norm{d}_\opt$. \end{itemize} In each round, the algorithm performs $O(1)$ basic vector operations and queries to the approximator. \end{restatable}